-The Department of Social Services (CDSS), in collaboration with stakeholders, developed measures to track youth in foster care who received a paid claim for psychotropic medication from the California Department of Health Care Services.
+• The Department of Social Services (CDSS), in collaboration with stakeholders, developed measures to track youth in foster care who received a paid claim for psychotropic medication from the California Department of Health Care Services.
 These measures will be publicly posted with a goal of improving the health and well-being of youth in care.
 Those measures include select Healthcare Effectiveness Data and Information Set (HEDIS) measures and Child Welfare Psychotropic Medication Measures.
 County of San Diego providers shall be familiar with these measures as they shall serve as the guideline for provision of care locally to all youth.
-For recommended monitoring parameters please check Attachment A.L.1.
+For recommended monitoring parameters please check Appendix L- L.1 in the OPOH.